cameron-c-cooper/narp/README.md

 # narp
 ## Description
-This is a daemon that effectively integrates nmap and arpwatch functionality.
-It is mainly created in order to further develop the arp-monitor
+This is a daemon that effectively integrates particular nmap and arpwatch functionality.
+It is a tool created in order to enhance the effectiveness of network monitoring through using SQLite and multi-threading.
+However, given the advances PostgreSQL has made, I will likely migrate over to that in the future for a more diverse toolset instead of the lightweight framework that SQLite provides.
-OPNsense plugin, however I likely plan on branching this out to go into Linux as well.
-But not windows.
-I will remain anti-bloatware till the end of my days and have no plans to change.